Erfaniaa/erfaniaa/README.md

 Hi.
 My name is Erfan Alimohammadi.
-I'm a current data scientist at [@BaladMaps](https://github.com/BaladMaps) and a former software engineer [@Cafebazaar](https://github.com/Cafebazaar).
+I'm a current data scientist at [@BaladMaps](https://github.com/BaladMaps) and a former software engineer at [@Cafebazaar](https://github.com/Cafebazaar).
 I'm also a computer engineering student at Shahid Beheshti University.

 You can contact me through email: erfan.aa@gmail.com